valarnet/valarnet-blog/posts/20230216-bgp-route-tagging.md

 **TL;DR:** BGP in Cisco IOS (15.7 in this test) automatically tags routes with the most recent AS the prefix passed through.

 While experimenting to apply route tags on BGP peering using inbound and outbound route-map methods, I picked up on an interesting tagging behavior in BGP.
+May have been obvious all along but randomly stumbled on it.

 A simple topology of R1 in AS100 and R2 in AS200 is used.